Keerthireddy585/superstore-analytics/README.md

 ## Automation & Scalability

-This project includes a *simulated automation pipeline* to demonstrate how the analytics workflow can be scaled and operationalized in a real business environment.
+This project includes a simulated automation pipeline to demonstrate how the analytics workflow can be scaled and operationalized in a real business environment.

+Note:
+The automation script is a conceptual demonstration intended to show how this analysis could be operationalized in a production environment.
+It does not rely on scheduling tools (e.g., Airflow) but reflects end-to-end workflow thinking.

 ### Simulated Automation Pipeline
 A script named: